- May 19: Week’s best travel stories & longreads from around the webPosted 2 days ago

 He shows how to travel the world – for free

-By Erik Bergin on May 18, 2012 TRAVEL FOR FREE.
+TRAVEL FOR FREE.
 It has been all over the internet the last few days, the story about how 35 year old Michael Wigge traveled 25,000 miles, of 40,000 kilometers, around the world – without any money.
 A German resident out of Berlin, he hitchhiked, worked out barter deals and took odd jobs to make his way around the globe in an unusual journey which eventually landed him in Antarctica in November 2010.

 He crossed the Atlantic working on a container ship, earned money in Las Vegas by participating in street pillow fights for $1, and, the Daily Mail reports, “collected tips for ‘pushing heavy tourists up the hills’” in hilly San Francisco, a pursuit resulting in $300 that was spent on a flight ticket to Costa Rica, where he got a job as a butler for the German ambassador.